Patent Search Vendor : 30 Questions You Must Ask While Choosing – Webinar

 Suggestions on Optimizing Service Levels

-Similarly, one thing is that you’re actually looking for a partner.
-You are not looking for just a provider.
-You’re looking for a partner, and if you’re looking for a partner, you’re also expecting from them that they will help and improve your existing processes.
+Similarly, you’re looking for a partner, and if you’re looking for a partner, you’re also expecting from them that they will help and improve your existing processes.
 If you have a specific requirement, that’s how you have sort of set out the RFP.
 When you are asking for the right partner, you should ask for help in improving those processes, as well.

 Ask for suggestions on improving and optimizing anything.
 Can they help you reduce certain costs?
 Can they help you optimize the process complexity?
 Or, do they have suggestions around that?
 Or, if there are any best practices that you currently are not aware of?
 However, these partners, these companies were actually working with multiple clients.
 They would have certain best practices that can be implemented in the processes that you’re trying to implement or, having executed.